Investors get more bullish on China stocks as the Asian giant goes big on AI: Morgan Stanley

 [SINGAPORE] Investors are getting increasingly bullish on Chinese stocks – partly fuelled by the country’s strong, differentiated developments in artificial intelligence (AI), said Morgan Stanley equity strategists.

-Chief China strategist Laura Wang said she has observed the “highest level of interest from US investors” in Chinese holdings since the Covid pandemic, as at September 2025.
+Chief China strategist Laura Wang said at the Morgan Stanley’s Apac Summit 2025 this week that she has observed the “highest level of interest from US investors” in Chinese holdings since the Covid pandemic, as at September 2025.

 “Over 90 per cent of these investors I spoke with told me they were going to increase allocations to China,” she shared at Morgan Stanley’s Apac Summit 2025 on Wednesday (Nov 19).

-The equity strategists noted that structural improvement in the China equity space has been occurring “steadily”, especially since the second half of 2024.
+The panellist noted that structural improvement in the China equity space has been occurring “steadily”, especially since the second half of 2024.
 This follows an extended period of underperformance and continuous valuation de-rating from 2021 to 2024.

 Leaders in China’s AI, technology and smart-manufacturing space are also emerging to participate in global competition.
 This can enable a “valuation regime shift” for Chinese offshore equities, the analysts said.

-However, other Chinese sectors such as robotics and automation, and biotech and drug development come out on top, said Wang.
+Other Chinese sectors such as robotics and automation, and biotech and drug development, however, come out on top, said Wang.

-“(Investors) are really trying to find out what is the next generation of Chinese companies that can compete and perform on an international stage,” Zheng added.
+At this juncture, investor interest in what the next generation of Chinese companies that can compete and perform on an international stage is, stays keen, said the panellists.

 Risks for China, broader Asia players

-A key risk that China will face in the AI race is the management of its supply chain, particularly in the area of “advanced physical AI” which requires a significant amount of memory and computing power, said Gina Kim, portfolio manager, emerging market equities at Nordea Asset Management.
+A key risk that China will face in the AI race is the management of its supply chain, particularly in the area of “advanced physical AI” which requires a significant amount of memory and computing power, said Kim.

 “If the supply chain within China is unable to be as efficient as the supply chain outside of it, then I do see that development stalling to a certain point in the short term,” she posited.

-Chip quality and availability would thereby be a “key bottleneck”, Kim said.
+Chip quality and availability would thereby be a “key bottleneck”, Kim explained.

 Various parts of Asia are the “backbone” of enabling AI, said Nordea Asset Management’s Kim, pointing out that Taiwan and South Korea in many ways are the “pick and shovel makers” in this field.